Replacing the Ford F-150 Lightning’s Battery Isn’t Cheap

 How many recalls does the F-150 Lightning have?

-The 2022 Ford F-150 Lightning currently has eight recalls.
+The 2022 Ford F-150 Lightning currently has eight recalls, and he 2023 model has two.
 That’s a bit higher than expected.
 The first issue involves inoperative windshield wipers that reduce visibility.
 Also, flicking parking lights may reduce visibility.

 Improper airbag deployment increases the risk of shrapnel, and some of the wheel lug nuts may have been improperly tightened, causing the wheel to separate from the vehicle.
 Plus, the drive shaft may fracture, resulting in the loss of power.